ramblin-dev/django-andablog/docs/install-usage.rst

         # ... other applications,
         'djangoandablog',
         'markitup',
-        'south',   # Only if the site is on Django 1.6 )
+        'south',   # Only if your site is on Django 1.6 )

 3. (Optional) Configure andablog to use a markup syntax for blog entries.